mockersf/serde_dynamodb/README.md

 #  serde_dynamodb [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Release Doc](https://docs.rs/serde_dynamodb/badge.svg)](https://docs.rs/serde_dynamodb) [![Crate](https://img.shields.io/crates/v/serde_dynamodb.svg)](https://crates.io/crates/serde_dynamodb)

+> **Warning**
+>
+> This repository is archived as there is now an official SDK for dynamodb, which this crate doesn't use.

 Library to de/serialize an object to an `HashMap` of `AttributeValue`s used by [rusoto_dynamodb](https://crates.io/crates/rusoto_dynamodb) to manipulate objects saved in dynamodb using [serde](https://serde.rs)

 ## Example